Scholarpat/Data-Analytics/README.md

 # Data-Analytics
-For work on data analysis including dashboard among others.
+For work on data analysis including dashboards among others.